-Hendricks earns majors-best 13th win as Cubs beat Nats, 6-3
+Hendricks earns majors-best 13th win as Cubs beat Nats 6-3

 TRAINER’S ROOM

-Nationals: OF Victor Robles (back) returned to the lineup after missing the previous three games. … RHP Mason Thompson was added to the active roster.
+Nationals: RHP Mason Thompson was added to the active roster.
 Washington acquired Thompson from San Diego for reliever Daniel Hudson on Friday.
 Thompson made four appearances for the Padres this season.

 UP NEXT